juice-shop/multi-juicer/ARCHITECTURE.md

 ### LLM Chatbot Requests (when enabled)

-1. The Juice Shop chatbot is configured to call the cluster-internal `multijuicer-internal` service with the team's `LLM_API_KEY` (the signed team token) as a bearer token
+1. The Juice Shop chatbot is configured to call the cluster-internal `multijuicer-private` service with the team's `LLM_API_KEY` (the signed team token) as a bearer token
 2. The LLM gateway running inside the balancer validates the bearer token against the cookie signing key and derives the team name
 3. The gateway substitutes the real upstream API key into the request and reverse-proxies it to the configured upstream LLM API
 4. For chat completion responses (JSON or SSE), the gateway parses the `usage` field and adds the input/output token counts to an in-memory per-team accumulator